This article contains affiliate links. Give Me The Mike received compensation for posting some of the websites below.

 Attendance during the State Fair is big, too.
 In 2019, more than 2.1 million people walked onto the Fairgrounds, making it the most attended in the Fair’s history.
 Six daily attendance records were set.

 I have worked at the State Fair for more than 15 years.
 Each year, I’m there at least 10 days.
 I have attended the Great Minnesota Get Together every year since 1990.
 I have seen (and eaten) a lot.
 With that, here’s my advice for planning a trip to the Minnesota State Fair.

 1. The day you go makes a big difference.

-If you don’t want to battle massive crowds, go on the Tuesday (day 6) or Wednesday (day 7) of the State Fair.
+If you don’t want to battle massive crowds, go on the sole Tuesday (day 6) or Wednesday (day 7) of the State Fair.
 Some kids are in school, and historically, those days see the lowest number of people walk through the gates.
 I also recommend going the first Thursday (day 1), especially if you do your homework about what new foods you want to eat.
 The Fairgrounds are also clean.
-Get a list of my favorite foods going into the 2022 State Fair.
+Get a list of my favorite foods going into the 2023 State Fair.

 2. Don’t park at the Fairgrounds.

-It’s $17 to park at the Fairgrounds, which is now more expensive that the price of admission ($18).
+It’s $20 to park at the Fairgrounds, which is now more expensive that the price of admission ($18).
 They do accept cash and credit/debit cards for parking.
 That’s way too much money, not to mention, the headache of sitting in traffic to get out of the Fairgrounds.
 My best bet: use the park free, ride free service overseen by Metro Transit.
 To avoid being crammed on a Metro Transit bus with a bunch of people for 45 minutes, park at a park and ride site near the Fairgrounds.
 I really like the station on the University of Minnesota campus (#11 on the map via the above link).
 The bus takes the U of M Transitway, which goes directly from the Fairgrounds to your car on a road not open to the public, making for a quick trip.
 Note that many of the lots fill up quickly; the State Fair does a great job updating which lots are full on their social media channels.